It's depressing how much time women spend

 This is easier said than done, obviously.
 If you struggle to control your thoughts, you might want to try

-Use A Blindfold To Heighten Your Senses
+these mindfulness exercises.
+2 Use A Blindfold To Heighten Your Senses

 It's a Band-Aid solution, but if your partner wears a blindfold, the knowledge that they're not seeing you may help you have an easier time letting go.
 But another, more surprising way to take advantage of a blindfold is to wear it.
 Losing sight heightens your other senses, which makes focusing on sensations easier, says Morse.